Energy Efficiency and Your Wood-Burning Appliance

 - Save money, time and resources

-- Can use 1/3 less wood fuel for the same heat
+- Use 1/3 less wood fuel for the same heat

 - Reduce creosote build-up and the risk of chimney fires